praw-dev/asyncpraw/README.rst

 `r/redditdev <https://www.reddit.com/r/redditdev>`_ is the best place on Reddit to ask Async PRAW related questions.
-This subreddit is for all Reddit API related discussion so please tag submissions with *[PRAW]*.
+This subreddit is for all Reddit API related discussion so please tag submissions with *[Async PRAW]*.
 Please perform a search on the subreddit first to see if anyone has similar questions.

 Real-time chat can be conducted via the `PRAW Slack Organization